Heat exposure (hyperthermia) is considered a likely human teratogen – an environmental factor that can cause harmful effects to the fetus.

 Additionally, the developing fetus has a limited capacity to regulate its own temperature.

-Hyperthermia from external sources of heat is emerging as a risk factor for miscarriage and a broad range of birth defects.
+Hyperthermia from external sources of heat is emerging as a risk factor for miscarriage, preterm birth, and a broad range of birth defects.
 It is possible that a significant rise in the body’s core temperature during pregnancy can affect fetal development based on the factors described above, especially in the first trimester.

 However, at least one study noted that although fetal heart rate increases during maternal hyperthermia, a healthy fetus appears to adjust well during and after heat exposure (likely depends upon length of exposure).